jphaugla/AZURE-Terraform-CRDB-Module/README.md

   * This allows your client workstation to access the nodes through their public IP address
   * This access is needed for the ansible scripts to perform necessary operations
 * *NOTE:* Inside the application node, this [banking java application](https://github.com/jphaugla/CockroachDBearch-Digital-Banking-CockroachDB) will be deployed and configured
+  * if no need for the application to run, kill the pid.
+Easy to find the pid by doing a grep on java and killing the application job

 #### Kick off terraform script
 modify [main.tf](region1/main.tf)